Reports to: Employment Program Coordinator

 Experience: Previous work experience and interest in refugee resettlement or other direct social services.
 Ability to provide culturally sensitive counseling and case management is required.

-Fluency in Spanish and English is required.
+Other Skills: Fluency in Spanish and English is required.
 Superior written and verbal communication skills are required for both languages.
 The successful candidate must be computer literate, with proficiency in MS Office (Excel, Word and Access) and Internet applications.
 Must have a car and a valid driver’s license with a clean driving history.